mmmorris1975/aws-runas/docs/metadata_credentials.md

 ```

 The EC2 metadata service supports access via the IMDS v1 and v2 APIs.
 The v2 API implementation does not implement the
-full security measures like the actual AWS interface, merely enough to satisfy the requests so credentials can be returned.
+full security measures of the actual AWS interface, merely enough to satisfy the requests so credentials can be returned.

 More information on the AWS EC2 instance metadata service can be found in their
 [documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html#instance-metadata-security-credentials)